azumafuji/kimsellis-com/content/en/home/classes.md

 ### Yoga at the Hogarth Community Center
-### All face to face classes will be suspended from Nov 4th - Dec 2nd 2020 due to the new goverment restrictions.
-We have moved online... see below.
+**_All face to face classes will be suspended from Nov 4th - Dec 2nd 2020 due to the new goverment restrictions.
+We have moved online - see below._**

-We'll be moving inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
+We've moved inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
 It's £10 per class and you can book in advanced.
 [Hogarth Community Centre](https://hogarthtrust.org.uk)

 **Tuesday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTEsMA==" >}}Book Now{{< /button>}}